ibm-cloud-docs/appid/privacy-policy.md

 Information, including Personal Data, may be transferred to — and maintained on — computers located outside of Developer’s state, province, country or other governmental jurisdiction where the data protection laws may differ than those from Developer’s jurisdiction.

-Developer will take all steps reasonably necessary to ensure that Personal Data is treated securely and in accordance with this Privacy Policy.
-Developer will also ensure no transfer of Personal Data will take place to an organization or a country, unless there are adequate authorizations and controls in place including obtaining consent where necessary and ensuring the security of Personal Data and other personal information.
+Developer will take all steps reasonably necessary to ensure that Personal Data is treated securely and in accordance with this Privacy Policy and applicable law.
+Developer will also ensure no transfer of Personal Data will take place to an organization or a country, unless there are adequate authorizations and controls in place including obtaining consent where necessary and ensuring the security of Personal Data.

 ## Disclosure Of Data